psidnell/ofexport/DOCUMENTATION.md

 - **ofexport** is built on a re-useable python library.
 - You can use this in your own tools.
-- The code is licenced under the [Apache License](http://opensource.org/licenses/Apache-2.0)
+- The code is licenced under the [Apache License](http://opensource.org/licenses/Apache-2.0).

-**Planned Features**

-- Custom template based formatting for document types.
-- "Tagging related" features.

 ### Limitations ###